 Last, but not least, an app that the Cheesecake Labs team had a hand in developing. exmox is a marketing network dedicated to the gaming industry.

 When they approached us, exmox had a clear vision: to help game publishers retain their players through an intelligent rewards platform.
 They had solid goals and a product in mind, but no technology stack for bringing this to life.

 The decision to use React Native was an easy one.
 The framework would put their app in the most players’ hands, and it would rapidly speed up the development process too.
 Both of these benefits led to a smooth and successful product launch on mobile.
 Today, the app not only pushes engagement for users, but also adds new revenue streams through in-app purchases.

 Read more about this app in our case study with exmox.

-Do you want to replicate the success of these apps built with React Native?
+Do you want to replicate the success of these apps built with native development and join the ranks of countless other big-name companies that use React Native?
 To future-proof your place in the market, reach a broader audience of users, and get more done in less time and less cost, React Native is the clear winner — and we’re experts in building with it.

 For advice, insights, and collaboration on your React Native efforts, reach out to the team of experts here at Cheesecake Labs.
 And keep an eye on our blog.